Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 The field of software development is disproportionately prone to regression problems.
 Each addition or change made by any developer has the potential to cause unexpected problems in areas (supposedly) unrelated to the spot where it was performed.
 Any non-trivial software project, maintained by a team with more than, say, five people, has an incredibly high number of potential regressions during each release.

 Developers should always keep in mind that all the changes they make, no matter how small, simple, or insignificant they seem, have the potential to cause surprising side effects.
-They can break functionalities that don’t have anything to do with the changes being made.
+They can break functionalities that don’t have anything to do with new changes.
 By performing regression tests, the developer checks that not only does their change behave as it’s supposed to, but also that it plays well with all of the code that was written up until that point.

 That’s where regression testing comes in handy.
 Regression testing is nothing more than the execution (partial or total) of a test suite in order to verify that a given application hasn’t returned to a previous undesired state.
 If manually done, though, regression testing can be extremely time-consuming and error-prone, which leads us to our next point.